ctrl-freaks/freezeframe.js/README.md

 To use freezeframe with Vue.js, check out [vue-freezeframe](./packages/vue-freezeframe).

+## How it works

+For the curious, we are able to pause animated gifs by writing their data to a canvas element.
+Only the first frame of the animation can be written to the canvas, so we now have a frozen version of the gif.

 ## License

 freezeframe.js is released under the terms of the MIT License.